 Potential threats and stressors include introduced predators eating their chicks, the risk of mistaking massive amounts of plastic debris for food, encounters with coastal and offshore fisheries, artificial light disorienting fledglings, contending with pollution from highly trafficked shipping routes, and a changing climate.
 As their migratory routes overlap with areas of strong interest for offshore wind energy development and those leased for deep-sea mining exploration, those interactions are only likely to increase.

 This is especially true during the three to four months of the year when they leave their nesting grounds and travel through the Exclusive Economic Zones of more than 30 countries and vast areas beyond national jurisdiction (ABNJ) in the north and south Atlantic to forage.
 For example, a portion of the population winters near the Rio Grande Rise, a cobalt-rich ocean ridge off the coast of Brazil.
-This area may soon be mined as the demand for rechargeable cell phone and hybrid or electric car batteries increases, (which require cobalt to make) presenting yet another environmental challenge for the species.
+This area may soon be mined as the demand for rechargeable cell phone and hybrid or electric car batteries increases (increasing demand for mined cobalt), presenting yet another environmental challenge for the species.

 Cory’s shearwaters are not currently threatened.
 However, the potential cumulative impact of these wide-ranging stressors along with these seabirds’ long distance and variable post-breeding movements, present a good example of the need for coordinated management across sectors and jurisdictions to incorporate migratory connectivity into conservation and sustainable use efforts.